elatov/elatov.github.io/_posts/2012-11-29-vcap5-dca-objective-3-3-implement-and-maintain-complex-drs-solutions.md

 > *   (VM-Host Affinity Rules) Used to specify affinity or anti-affinity between a group of virtual machines and a group of hosts.
 An affinity rule specifies that the members of a selected virtual machine DRS group can or must run on the members of a specific host DRS group.
 An anti-affinity rule specifies that the members of a selected virtual machine DRS group cannot run on the members of a specific host DRS group.
 > *   (VM-VM Affinity Rules) Used to specify affinity or anti-affinity between individual virtual machines.
 A rule specifying affinity causes DRS to try to keep the specified virtual machines together on the same host, for example, for performance reasons.
 With an anti-affinity rule, DRS tries to keep the specified virtual machines apart, for example, so that when a problem occurs with one host, you do not lose both virtual machines.
 >
-> When you add or edit an affinity rule, and the cluster&#8217;s current state is in violation of the rule, the system continues to operate and tries to correct the violation.
+> When you add or edit an affinity rule, and the cluster's current state is in violation of the rule, the system continues to operate and tries to correct the violation.
 For manual and partially automated DRS clusters, migration recommendations based on rule fulfillment and load balancing are presented for approval.
 You are not required to fulfill the rules, but the corresponding recommendations remain until the rules are fulfilled.
 >
-> To check whether any enabled affinity rules are being violated and cannot be corrected by DRS, select the cluster&#8217;s DRS tab and click Faults.
+> To check whether any enabled affinity rules are being violated and cannot be corrected by DRS, select the cluster's DRS tab and click Faults.
 Any rule currently being violated has a corresponding fault on this page.
 Read the fault to determine why DRS is not able to satisfy the particular rule.
 Rules violations also produce a log event.

 From the same document:

 > **Storage DRS Anti-Affinity Rules**
 > You can create Storage DRS anti-affinity rules to control which virtual disks should not be placed on the same datastore within a datastore cluster.
-By default, a virtual machine&#8217;s virtual disks are kept together on the same datastore.
+By default, a virtual machine's virtual disks are kept together on the same datastore.
 >
 > When you create an anti-affinity rule, it applies to the relevant virtual disks in the datastore cluster.
 Antiaffinity rules are enforced during initial placement and Storage DRS-recommendation migrations, but are not enforced when a migration is initiated by a user.
 >
-> *   Inter-VM Anti-Affinity Rules &#8211; Specify which virtual machines should never be kept on the same datastore.
+> *   Inter-VM Anti-Affinity Rules - Specify which virtual machines should never be kept on the same datastore.
-> *   Intra-VM Anti-Affinity Rules &#8211; Specify which virtual disks associated with a particular virtual machine must be kept on different datastores.
+> *   Intra-VM Anti-Affinity Rules - Specify which virtual disks associated with a particular virtual machine must be kept on different datastores.
 >
 > If you move a virtual disk out of the datastore cluster, the affinity or anti-affinity rule no longer applies to that disk.
 >